 LES incentive funds are available to residential and business customers for preapproved energy-efficient equipment.
-So first take a look at the qualifying equipment below and then contact a contractor for bids.
+Below, read about each incentive and the qualifying equipment and then contact a contractor for bids.

-Customers in existing homes and commercial buildings with no wall insulation (R-19 or less) or minimal attic insulation can qualify for up to $1,000 to seal penetrations and upgrade insulation levels to current energy code standards.
+Customers in existing homes and commercial buildings with no wall or minimal attic insulation (R-19 or less) can qualify for up to $1,000 to seal penetrations and upgrade insulation levels to current energy code standards.
 Incentives are available at $0.80/square foot for wall insulation and $0.50/square foot for attic insulation.
 A pre and post blower door test also is required.
 Talk to one of the Sustainable Energy Program participating contractors for further details.

-This program is designed to help commercial and industrial customers achieve peak-demand savings through one or more energy-efficiency measures.
-Components of the program include air conditioner/heat pump replacement, variable frequency drives, compressed air systems analysis and upgrade, energy management systems installation, optimization or upgrade and systems commissioning.
+This program is designed to help commercial and industrial customers achieve peak-demand savings through one or more efficiency measures.
+Components of the program include air conditioner/heat pump, variable frequency drives, compressed air systems upgrade, energy management systems installation, optimization or upgrade, and refrigeration system.
 In addition, customers can work with their assigned LES account executive to tailor a program that results in reduced system peak demand.

 COMMERCIAL & INDUSTRIAL

 Contact participating Sustainable Energy Program contractors and ask about LES incentive funds and if manufacturer rebates are available.
 Ask your accountant if you qualify for federal tax incentives.

 Stop in for a "virtual" visit and leave with "real" tips to make your home more energy efficient.
 More about LES Energy-Efficient Home

 These energy-efficiency measures improve comfort and reduce your energy use.
 More about money-saving tips